alphagov/govuk-rfcs/rfc-126-custom-configuration-for-dependabot.md

 A less measurable metric is that we would expect developers to be spending less time fixing issues in Dependabot PRs.

 If we see a situation where most days we don't have any new Dependabot PRs, we could think about losening these restrictions and opening up the number of libraries we want to received updates on.

+This RFC proposes that we review the situation six months after the deployment of the global Dependabot configuration to ensure that this has made a difference to the workload.
+This will be achieved by talking to developers and using some updated statistics.
+This review will be owned by the Platform Health team.